Decompositions into a direct sum of projective and stable submodules: Decompositions of Modules with Finite Uniform/Hollow Dimensions

-{\begin{corollary} If $R$ is a semilocal ring and $ M $ is a finitely generated right $R$-module, then $M=P\oplus N$ for a projective submodule $P$ and a stable submodule $N$. \end{corollary}} \begin{proof} Semilocal rings are exactly the rings with finite hollow dimension as a right or left module over itself (\cite[Proposition 2.43]{Facchini:ModuleTheory}).
+{\begin{corollary} If $R$ is a semilocal ring and $ M $ is a finitely generated $R$-module, then $M=P\oplus N$ for a projective submodule $P$ and a stable submodule $N$. \end{corollary}} \begin{proof} Semilocal rings are exactly the rings with finite hollow dimension as right or left modules over themselves (\cite[Proposition 2.43]{Facchini:ModuleTheory}).
 Thus $ R_R $ has finite hollow dimension.
-The module $M$, being a finitely generated $R$-module, is the epimorphic image of $R^n$ for some positive integer $ n $.
+The module $M$, being a finitely generated $R$-module, is the epimorphic image of $R^n$ for some positive integer~$ n $.
 By~\cite[Proposition 2.42]{Facchini:ModuleTheory}, $ M $ has finite hollow dimension since the right $ R $-module $ R^n $ has finite hollow dimension. \end{proof}